-If you’ve had a tooth extraction or some kind of oral surgery, you may have noticed some stinky breath.
+If you’ve had a tooth extraction or some kind of oral surgery at our dentist in Phoenix center, you may have noticed some stinky breath.
 Mouth odor after oral surgery is common and not necessarily something to worry about.
 However, you always want to make sure the odor isn’t a sign of something more serious, either in general or related to your healing process.

 Let’s learn more about some of the general causes of mouth odor, as well as those related to mouth odor after oral surgery.